passy/webscan/README.rst

 Most things. `webscan` requires root privileges to perform raw socket operations.
 It does, however, drop the privileges as soon as possible except for the raw socket permissions.
-But I'm pretty sure I left a whole buch of security wholes open.
-Currently, it drops to UID/GID 1000 which is hard coded.
+But I'm pretty sure I left a whole buch of security holes open.
+Currently, it drops to UID/GID 1000 which is hard-coded.

 What does work